Myth: healthy people are cheerful and chipper all the time.

 3. Shake It Off, Shake It Off.

-Spontaneous dance party, long run, hot yoga class – however you prefer to get your body moving it’s going to help you shake off the crankiness.
+Spontaneous dance party, long run, vinyasa yoga class – however you prefer to get your body moving it’s going to help you shake off the crankiness.
 Exercise is a great way to get your mind off your problems, is often fun and enjoyable, plus if you put some effort into it, it’s going to release those happiness-inducing endorphins.
 Even if you can’t get out for an epic workout, we find that a quick unabashed dance to our favourite tune turns things around (add singing for even greater results!)

 4. Get Grateful.